 Read our whitepaper on how GlobalVision complies with data integrity requirements, such as:

-electronic signatures, different access levels and security, and audit trail with full traceability.
+electronic signatures, different access levels and security, and an audit trail with full traceability.